todorjr/todorjr/README.md

  👨🏻‍💻 About me: <br>
 My name is Lazar Todorovic and I'm FrontEnd developer.I'm originally from Serbia,living in Paris!🇷🇸🇫🇷<br>
-I had finished program for Web Development by <a href="https://openclassrooms.com/en/">OpenClassrooms</a>
+I had finished program for Web Development by <a href="https://openclassrooms.com/en/">OpenClassrooms</a>.<br>
+In my free time ,I love to play tennis and football,and also hiking is my favorite hobby ! ✌🏼

  <hr>
  :hammer_and_wrench: Languages and Tools :